umrover/mrover-esw/docs/getting-started/starter/led/index.md

 ![image](https://user-images.githubusercontent.com/71603173/187026399-f7aaea9b-1071-4b00-bc8c-94914f84419c.png)

 When reading in the pin state PC13, do note that the value read depends on if the button is pushed down or released AND if the button is active low or active high.
-Active low means that when the button is pushed down (i.e. when it is active), then the value returned is a logical 0 (i.e. the value is low).
 In our case, the button is active low.
+This means that when the button is pushed down, the value returned is a 0.

 Based on this information, you should now be able to implement logic on how to link the button to the LED.
 If you need additional resources, you may choose to refer to [this](https://medium.com/vicara-hardware-university/stm32-guide-gpio-and-buttons-8303e6c8cb44) guide on how to GPIO pins and buttons.
 Also, you are always welcome to ask another member for help!

 After writing your code, you will most certainly want to build and run your program on actual hardware.

-Connect an Nucleo board with an STM32F303RE to your computer via USB.
+Connect an STM32G431RB Nucleo board to your computer via USB.
 Ask an experienced member or an ESW lead if you need assistance in obtaining such hardware.

 Before building your program, ensure that all relevant files have been saved to ensure that code generation has been done.

-Then, build your project by either using the keyboard shortcut `Ctrl + B` or by clicking `Project` &#8594; `Build All` (or `Project` &#8594; `Build Project`).
+Then, build your project by clicking `Project`&rarr;`Build All` (or `Project`&rarr;`Build Project`) or using the keyboard shortcut `Ctrl + B`.

 ![image](https://user-images.githubusercontent.com/71603173/187026630-70fd8f18-5e86-4dc6-8172-4ef7284ed50e.png)